-The teacher will combine lectures with readings, films and discussion, and will analyze a variety of primary sources, such as novels, newspaper articles, documents, advertisements and documentaries.
-Students are asked to actively participate in discussions and are strongly encouraged to read the extra readings the teacher will suggest them on a weekly basis.
+The teacher will combine lectures with readings, films, and discussion, and will analyze a variety of primary sources, such as novels, newspaper articles, documents, advertisements, and documentaries.

+Students are asked to actively participate in discussions and are strongly encouraged to read the extra readings the teacher will suggest every week.